 In time period E, there is a time point F, when the reactor pressure decrease became faster for a while.
 Figure 5 shows the reactor water levels around this time in detail.
 The fuel range reactor water level indicator showed that, from slightly before 07:40 on March 13th, the reactor water level decrease stopped at the top of active fuel (TAF) -3,000mm (the lower limit of the measurement range of water level indicator was TAF-3,700mm).
-When corrected2), this water level (plotted in grey in Figure 5) corresponds to about BAF+1m.
+When corrected2, this water level (plotted in grey in Figure 5) corresponds to about BAF+1m.
 But there is no reason for the water level to stop decreasing, when the reactor pressure was gradually decreasing while no water was being injected.
 This suggests a high possibility that the water level indicator showed higher values than reality due to partial evaporation of water in the reference level column and that the actual water level had decreased to below the bottom of active fuel (BAF), which was the lower limit of the measurement range of the water level indicator; that is, the actual reactor water level can be considered to have decreased to around BAF (or even below).
-Therefore, it may be possible that the reactor pressure decrease.
+Therefore, it may be possible that the reactor water was not directly heated, the steam production decreased, thus accelerating the reactor pressure decrease.
 Under such circumstances, the fuel could have been overheated and part of it might have melted.